PDA

 The key characteristics

-The profile was first described by Elisabeth Newson in 2003 based on clinical observations.
-Contemporary descriptions broadly echo her original features while using more anxiety-based language.
+Elisabeth Newson first described the PDA profile in 2003 based on clinical observations.
+Contemporary descriptions broadly echo her original features, using more anxiety-based language.

 • Demand avoidance that is extreme and pervasive.
-This isn't a child who doesn't want to do homework.
-This is a child who can't cope with being told to do things they enjoy.
+A child with a PDA profile can't cope with being told to do things they enjoy.
 "Time for your favourite dinner" can trigger the same response as "time for homework."
 The avoidance extends across contexts and demand types.

 • Socially strategic avoidance.
-Children with a PDA profile don't just say no. They distract, negotiate, make elaborate excuses, use humour, withdraw into fantasy or role play, and employ an impressive range of social strategies to sidestep demands.
+Children with a PDA profile distract, negotiate, make elaborate excuses, use humour, and withdraw into fantasy or role play to sidestep demands.

 • An anxiety-driven need for control.
 The Australian autism provider Aspect describes PDA-type behaviour as an anxiety-driven need to resist demands, framed as a protective response for autonomy and emotional safety.
-The need for control isn't about power for its own sake; it's about managing a world that feels unpredictable and threatening.
+The need for control is about managing a world that feels unpredictable and threatening.

 • Rapid mood shifts under pressure.
-When avoidance strategies fail and the demand persists, escalation can be swift and intense.
-Newson described this as looking more like panic than defiance.
-The shift from calm negotiation to crisis can happen in seconds.
+When avoidance strategies fail, escalation can be swift and intense.
+Newson described this as looking more like panic than defiance; the shift from calm negotiation to crisis can happen in seconds.

 • Surface sociability.
-Many children with a PDA profile appear socially fluent on the surface, which is part of why the profile was initially considered unusual for autism.
-They may seem chatty, engaging, even charming.
-But the underlying social understanding and emotional regulation may be much more fragile than the surface suggests.
+Many children with a PDA profile appear socially fluent, which is part of why the profile was initially considered unusual for autism.
+They may seem chatty, engaging, even charming, but the underlying social understanding and emotional regulation may be much more fragile than the surface suggests.

 Is PDA a diagnosis?

-The straight answer: no. PDA is not a standalone diagnosis in either the DSM-5 or ICD-11.
-Some NHS areas in the UK don't assess for it at all, citing that PDA is not a recognised condition, there is no validated diagnostic tool, and there is no clinical consensus on what PDA actually is.
+PDA is not a standalone diagnosis in either the DSM-5 or ICD-11.
+Some NHS areas don't assess for it at all, citing no validated diagnostic tool and no clinical consensus.

-This matters practically because it means you can't walk into a paediatrician's office and come out with "PDA" on a piece of paper that unlocks services.
-What you can sometimes get is an autism diagnosis with a PDA profile or extreme demand avoidance noted alongside it, though this depends heavily on where you live and who does the assessment.
-We've written a full guide on PDA diagnosis in the UK covering what's possible and what isn't.
+In practice, you can't walk into a paediatrician's office and come out with "PDA" on a piece of paper that unlocks services.
+What you can sometimes get is an autism diagnosis with a PDA profile or extreme demand avoidance noted alongside it, depending heavily on where you live.
+We've written a full guide on PDA diagnosis in the UK covering what's possible.

 Why the label matters to families anyway